L4-Web-Design-and-Development/react-typescript-tailwind/README.md

-# React Counter README
+# Beginner React Challenges

 # What is it?

-This is a project for beginners learning React and Tailwind CSS.
+This is a project for beginners who are learning React and Tailwind CSS.

 Each branch of the project contains a different challenge: